Support 30,000+ local farms. Members get an ad-free site, trusted reviews, and more — for $10/year.

 What kinds of farms are near Summerville?

-Farms near Summerville include 13 agritourism & farm experiences, 10 farmers markets, 7 farm stands, 3 produce farms.
+Farms near Summerville include 13 agritourism & farm experiences, 11 produce farms, 10 farmers markets, 8 farm stands.
 Browse the list for details on each.

 Can I visit these farms in person?